-Just like with matcha tea, butterfly pea flower tea is definitely worth adding to your drinking routine.
+Just like with matcha tea, butterfly pea flower tea is worth adding to your drinking routine.

-Powder made from Butterfly Pea is a great option how to increase nutritional value of your smoothies a desserts and make them look special with its natural bright blue color.
+Powder made from Butterfly Pea is a great option on how to increase the nutritional value of your smoothies or desserts and make them look special with its natural bright blue color.

 It is intended for informational purposes only and is not a substitute for professional medical advice or treatment for specific medical conditions.
 Always seek the advice of your physician or other qualified health care provider with any questions you may have regarding a medical condition.